hawthornex/Git-Hook-Toolkit/README.md

 - Commit message linting with a lightweight, human style
 - Optional secret scanning patterns

 This is intentionally minimal so it’s easy to drop into solo repos.
+You can opt out of any check by removing the corresponding hook.

 ## Quick Start
 - Copy `hooks/` into your repo’s `.git/hooks/` and make scripts executable.